 In 1941, at the time of the attack on Pearl Harbor, the battleship USS Colorado was located at the naval base in San Diego, California, and thus went unscathed.

-On September 11, 1957, a plutonium fire occurred at the Rocky Flats Plant, resulting in significant plutonium contamination of surrounding populated areas.
+On September 11, 1957, a plutonium fire occurred at the Rocky Flats Plant, resulting in the significant plutonium contamination of surrounding populated areas.

 In 1957, the Colorado State College of Agriculture and Mechanic Arts became Colorado State University.